ctuning/ck-ext-far-manager-plugin/fggmisc-x86/README.md

 Description
 ====================

+This is a plugin for FAR Manager: http://www.farmanager.com

-This plugin provides the following productivity key shortcuts in the FAR Editor:
+It provides the following productivity key shortcuts in the internal FAR Editor:

 * Alt+F2   Move block left
 * Alt+F3   Move block right